Ma Lab of Statistical Metagenomics

 The Ma Lab at Fred Hutchinson Cancer Center specializes in statistical and computational methods for microbiome data.
 We employ a variety of statistical learning methods, ranging from dimensionality reduction, graphical models, and high-dimensional inference, to address the analytical challenges faced with interpreting complex metagenomic data.
 The long-term goals of our research are to enhance biomarker discoveries through powerful and robust statistical inference, and to translate these findings to advance clinical research.

-Keywords: network analysis, high-dimensional inference, data integration, microbiome, cancer prevention, aging
+Keywords: network analysis, high-dimensional inference, data integration, microbiome

 I was recently invited to write about careers in Biostatistics for high school students interested in careers in STEM and healthcare.
 If you are curious about careers in Biostatistics or cancer research, please check out this article.
 Huge thanks to Kristen Bergsman who helped write the article!